Genivia/RE-flex/doc/index.md

 - regular expressions may contain word boundary anchors;
 - regular expressions may contain indent/dedent markers for matching;
 - generates graphviz files for visualization of finite state machines;
-- Boost.Regex may be used as a regex engine;
+- the Boost.Regex library is supported as a regex engine;
+- the PCRE2 library is supported as a regex engine;
 - C++11 std::regex may be used as a regex engine (but not with a scanner);
 - conversion of regex expressions, for regex engines that lack regex features;
 - released under a permissive open source license (BSD-3).

 RE/flex balances efficiency with flexibility by offering a choice of regex engines that are used by the generated scanner.
-The choice includes Boost.Regex and RE/flex matcher engines that offer a rich regex syntax.
+The choice includes the Boost.Regex and PCRE2 libraries, and the built-in RE/flex engine.
+These offer a rich regex syntax.
 The RE/flex POSIX matcher adds lazy quantifiers, word boundary anchors, and other useful patterns to the POSIX mode of matching.
-Also Unicode character sets and ASCII/UTF-8/16/32 file input is supported by RE/flex, without any additional coding required.
 RE/flex regex patterns are converted to efficient deterministic finite state machines.
+Furthermore, Unicode matching and UTF-8/16/32 file input normalization are performed automatically, with any choice of regex library.

 RE/flex incorporates proper object-oriented design principles and does not rely on macros and globals as Flex does.
 Macros and globals are added to the source